Proposals (Phase 1)

 the old r and i filters.

 Overall, there are 5 broad band filters (BBF) and a number of narrow band filters (NBF).
-Note, however, that NBFs are user-owned filters, and to use them in your program you must first get the approval.
-For this reason the usage of NBFs is subject to slightly different policies, regarding calibrations for example (see further Sections).
+Note, however, that NBFs are user-owned filters, and therefore to use them an approval must first be granted by the owner(s).
+For this reason the NBFs usage is subject to slightly different policies, regarding calibrations for example (see below).

-Note also that to change the filter during the night, the telescope has to be pointed to the zenith and the dome has to be closed.
-The whole filter changing procedure takes approximately 0.5 h, and in general we try to minimize the number of such operations.
-If your program requires observations of the same field in several filters, very likely they will not be performed in the same night.
+Note also that to change filters, the telescope has to be pointed to the zenith and the dome closed.
+The whole filter changing procedure takes approximately 30 mins, and we try to minimize the number of such operations.
+So if, for example, a multi-color program is proposed, it is likely that required filters are employed on different nights.

-Proposals requesting to use narrow-band filters with their central wavelength shorter than 400 nm must only be submitted to classical mode, and will not be accepted in queue mode.
-Currently, this applies to filters NB387, NB391, and NB395.
+Proposals requiring NBFs with their central wavelength shorter than 400 nm must be submitted to classical mode, and will not be accepted in QM.
+Currently, this applies only to the NB387, NB391, and NB395 filters.

 Dithering

-The chips of the HSC are separated by small gaps (up to 53 arcsec) and some parts have defects (see deatils here), so to avoid having a target fall in such gap or bad chip, and to ensure complete coverage of the whole field of view, dithering is used.
+The HSC CCDs are separated by small gaps (up to 53 arcsec) and some parts have defects (see deatils here), so to avoid having a target fall in such gaps or on a bad CCD, and to ensure a complete coverage of the field of view, a technique called dithering is used.
 Dithering procedures for HSC are similar to the ones available for Suprime-Cam (see Commands for main exposures for S-Cam).
-In particular, there is a pre-defined 5-point dither pattern, a customized N-position circular pattern, and no-dither option is allowed as well.
+In particular, there is a pre-defined 5-point dither pattern, a customized N-position circular pattern, and a single point-and-shoot is also an option.
 The pre-defined 5-point and 5-position circular patterns are recommended.
-Only one single exposure is taken on one position, which means that the recommended patterns will result in 5 exposures for a given field.
+Only one exposure is taken at a dither position, which means that the recommended patterns will result in 5 exposures for a given field.

 See the following link for details: